Gabriel-Louis/The-Alarm-Clock/README.md

 # The-Alarm-Clock
-The Project is On Alarm Clock, Help youeself to Schedule work effectively.
+The Project is On Alarm Clock, Help yourself to Schedule work effectively.